The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 b) What plants are there in the taiga?

-c) In what natural zone of Russia do oak, birch, maple, aspen grow?
+c) In what natural zone of Russia do oak, birch, maple, and aspen grow?

-d) For what natural zone are these plants and animals characteristic?
+d) For which natural area What are the characteristics of these plants and animals?

-Design food chains using Spectra's "Natural Forest Community" illustrated magnetic cards (performed by 1 student).
+Drawing up food chains using Spectra's illustrated magnetic cards "Natural Community of the Forest" (performed by 1 student).

-Individual work on cards (work is performed by three students):
+Individual work on cards (the work is carried out by three students):

-a) Add text: The forest zone is located ... the tundra zone.
-It is indicated by ... color on the map of natural areas.
-The forest zone is the most ... natural zone, which is located in ... the belt.
+A) Complete the text: The forest zone is located... in the tundra zone.
+It is indicated... by color on the map of natural areas.
+The forest zone is the most... natural zone, which is located in... the belt.
 The forest zone consists of... parts.

-b) Correct errors in the text: Taiga is a deciduous forest, it occupies the smallest part of the forest zone.
-In the taiga, winters are cold, summers are colder than in the tundra, so trees grow here that are especially demanding on heat: oak, cedar pine, birch, linden, maple, larch, spruce, aspen, fir, pine.
+b) Correct errors in the text: Taiga is a deciduous forest; it occupies the smallest part of the forest zone.
+In the taiga Cold winter, summer is colder than in the tundra, so trees grow here that are especially demanding of heat: oak, cedar pine, birch, linden, maple, larch, spruce, aspen, fir, pine.

 Closer to the south, mixed forests are replaced by ________________

-U. I propose to solve riddles, to think about the meaning of the forest in the life of nature and people:
+U. I suggest you solve the riddles and think about the significance of the forest in the life of nature and people:

 I see scarlet earrings.